 - A state or municipal guarantee to assume the renter’s back rent obligation; or

 - Other possibilities, including political (legislative) solutions prompted by this process.

 When will this form be open?

 Intake opened on September 10 and will run indefinitely.
 Claims must be submitted on or before midnight October 16 to reserve all anticipated legal rights.
 Data gathering can continue after that.

 Leave a voicemail at 774-314-1896 to ask for a paper application or for voice assistance with submitting an electronic application.

 No one should be evicted due to COVID-19 or its aftermath.
 The people who have the power to prevent the tidal wave of evictions have not to date seemed sufficiently motivated to come up with lasting solutions, indeed planning at the highest levels seems to be acceptance of the current legal framework that is generating the tidal wave.
 The Legislature created the unfunded eviction moratorium, the executive signed it and extended it.
 The courts are going to get dragged along with it.
 Housing providers are going to quit.
 And renters are going to be evicted.
 Everyone loses, but it doesn’t have to be this way.

-How long does it take to submit a claim?
+How long does it take to enter data in the form?